 The Royal Alberta College is a self-funded entity whereby all profits are utilized to assist those in need.
 These amounts are converted into grants and have been bestowed in the names of individuals that have made significant contributions in academia, community advocacy, leadership, cultural awareness, business, sports, and politics.
-Each individual named herein have had a significant relationship with the leadership team of the Royal Alberta College, and we are confident that the leaders named within this section share our mission “Enabling equal access to education” in spirit.
+Each individual named herein has had a significant relationship with the leadership team of the Royal Alberta College, and we are confident that the leaders named within this section share our mission of “Enabling equal access to education” in spirit.

 Grants are awarded through the recommendation of the Office of Registrar, Volunteers, and The Board of Governors.
-Grants range between $500 – Full Cost of a program, per person, per year and are provided directly towards fees and tuition for education.
+Grants range between $500 – Full cost of a program, per person, per year and are provided directly towards fees and tuition for education.

 Grants & Bursary Opportunities at RAC